Skip to main content

 Heat Acclimation: The 10-Day Protocol That Improves Cool-Condition Performance

-Heat acclimation produces 3-5% cool-condition time-trial improvements — comparable to altitude training, with much lower access barriers.
+Heat acclimation produces a 6% cool-condition time-trial improvement in trial data — a gain in the range athletes chase from altitude training, with much lower access barriers.
 Plasma volume expands 5-15%, heart rate drops, sweat efficiency improves.
 Here’s the 10-day post-workout-hot-bath protocol that works and how to time it for competition.

 Share: 𝕏 f in